bernardinhio/BankAccounts/README.md

 This App shows how we can benefit from the concept of abstract classes with Kotlin.
-I developed the program about bank accounts and I created different types that can also change the type if they are upgraded.
+I developed the program about bank accounts and I created different subclasses that can also convert the type if they are upgraded.

 I tried to make a nice UI to simulate the creation of 3 sorts of Accounts:
-Checking account
+- Checking account
-Savings account
+- Savings account
-Checking-Savings account
+- Checking-Savings account

-I simulate the creation of Owner and account and then adding data to a main page where the container is an account that will “shake” or make animation when it is created.
-I tried to make a reactive approach for the programing by hiding / unhiding data fields, also by make floating activities that act as a popup but are in fact activities when we can write complex code.
+I simulate the creation of owner and creation of account and then adding data to a main page where the container is one of the 3 types of accounts that will “shake” or make animation when it is created.
+I tried to make a reactive approach for the programing by hiding / unhiding data fields, also by making a floating activities that act as a popup but are in fact activities when we can write complex code.
 All this is done with Kotlin which is my preferable language at the present.

-The logic of the Accounts system and the operations methods are all written and tested which a Unit test that I created.
+The logic of the Accounts system and the operations methods are all written and tested which a Unit-Test that I created.
 I started using this logic in one of the “Dashboard” activities that represents the CheckingAccount, but didn’t finish yet implementing all the App dashboards.

 The following is a brief listing of the methods I wrote to deal with the different sorts of Accounts: